EllaKaye/basepenguins/README.md

 It does mean, however, that for those wanting to use R’s version of `penguins`, it isn’t simply a case of removing the call to `library(palmerpenguins)` and the script still running.
-Using **basepenguins** takes care of converting files to remove the call to `library(palmerpenguins)` and makes the necessary conversions to variable names.
+The **basepenguins** package takes care of converting files to remove the call to `library(palmerpenguins)` and makes the necessary conversions to variable names, ensuring that the resulting scripts still run.

 ## Installation